brendanhaines/brendanhaines.github.io/_posts/2017-05-01-hohm-phone.md

 ---
 layout: post
 title: "Hohm Phone: Cell Phone for the Elderly"
-date: 2017-01-30 19:00:00 -0700
+date: 2017-05-01 00:00:00 -0600
 categories: Projects
 permalink: /:categories/:title/
 ---

 # Intro
-For my freshman projects class, we were prompted with using some aspect of touch tone phones in a new way.
+For my freshman projects class in the Fall of 2016, we were prompted with using some aspect of touch tone phones in a new way.
 Ultimately, my group decided on making a cell phone targeted at the elderly population, some of whom struggle to use miniaturized cell phones or much more complicated smartphones.

 **The primary goal of our project was to create a working cell phone with as similar an interface to old landlines as possible to simplify use.**